-A portion of your merit scholarship may be funded from one of the Law School's endowed scholarships.
+A portion of your merit scholarship may be funded from one of the Law School's named scholarships.
 Each year we award a number of named scholarships established largely through the generosity of our alumni and friends.
-While there is no additional financial aid for being named an endowed scholar, the designation is an important one that becomes part of your law school record.
-If you are named an endowed scholar, you will be notified during the fall semester.
+If you are selected, you will be notified during the fall semester.